Slacker201/slk_tokenstream/README.md

 - Bookmarking
 - Fully generic

-This project is licensed under either the MIT license or the Apache License, Version 2.0.
+This project is licensed under the MIT licence.